 - Heisman Trophy winner Pat Sullivan

-One of the most innovative offensive minds in football, Malzahn's high-powered offense has accounted for an average of 452.3 yards total offense and 34.2 points per game over three seasons.
+One of the most innovative offensive minds in football, Malzahn's high-powered offense has averaged over 450 yards of total offense and 33.8 points per game in his four seasons at Auburn.

 Auburn was just the second team in SEC history to gain more than 7,000 yards of total offense in a season in 2013, finishing the year with 7,018 yards; the other was Texas A&M in 2012.